Ideal Soil Mix For Alocasia? (Potting Mix Recipe+How To)

 What type of soil is best for Alocasia?

-Before we get into choosing the right soil mix for Alocasia, let’s find out the factors that we need to consider.
+Before choosing the right soil mix for Alocasia, let’s find out the factors we need to consider.

 Let’s discuss these factors in detail.